jankotek/mapdb-site/_posts/2017-06-02-mmap_files_alloc_and_jvm_crash.md

 ## Fast disk space allocation

-Until recently I though that region of sparse file have only two states:
+Until recently I though that region of a sparse file has only two states:

 * Large file exists, its disk space is not allocated, data were not written yet
 * Large file exists, its disk space is allocated and data were written